Festivals & Events

 Kanazawa Hyakumangoku Festival 金沢百万石まつり

-A summer festival with a noble samurai procession to Kanazawa Castle
+An early summer festival with a noble samurai procession to Kanazawa Castle

 A mesmerizing parade through the city will captivate you with traditional dancing and music in the streets.
 The Kanazawa Hyakumangoku Festival is an exciting tribute to feudal history.

 From Tokyo, take the bullet train to Kanazawa Station , about two and a half hours away.
 From Osaka and Kyoto, you can take the limited express in the same amount of time.